TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 ::::

 Observe that this factorization means that $b_1, b_2, \ldots, b_n$ are the zeros (= roots) of the polynomial $p(z)$.
-It might happen that the $b$'s are complex numbers, even if the $a$'s are real.
+It might happen that the $b$'s are complex numbers, even if $a_1, a_2, \ldots, a_n$ are real.

 We will not discuss the proof of this theorem, as that requires much more mathematics.
 However, we will illustrate the theorem using some examples.

 ::::{prf:example}